 The California Pregnancy Mortality Surveillance System (CA-PMSS) provides timely and accurate statewide counts and rates of deaths related to pregnancy.

-The California Pregnancy-Associated Mortality Review (CA-PAMR) committees conduct in-depth reviews of deaths among pregnant or recently pregnant Californians to identify prevention opportunities.
+California Pregnancy-Associated Review Committee (CA-PARC)conducts in-depth reviews of deaths among pregnant or recently pregnant Californians to identify prevention opportunities.

 The California Pregnancy-Related Mortality Dashboard shows state-level data on pregnancy-related deaths.